paulsabou/gettext_llm/README.md

 ## Automated translations

-Translating text in from one language to another requires the translator to be accurate and to maintain a consistent tone/persona and style.
+Translating from one language to another requires the translator to be accurate and to maintain a consistent tone/persona and style.
 Scaling these to multiple languages is challenging.
 Automated translation with LLM's provide a "good enough" alternative in many use cases.

 **Elixir Gettext LLM** library allows you to translate all Gettext PO folders/files in your project using any LLM endpoint supported by `langchain`.